MirLach/adminer-forced-server/README.md

 # adminer-forced-server
 Plugin for Adminer, restricted login to config-defined server

-Based on official (but not working at this time)  [login-servers](https://raw.github.com/vrana/adminer/master/plugins/login-servers.php) for [Adminer](https://www.adminer.org/) with enhancements.
+Based on official (but not working at this time)  [login-servers](https://raw.github.com/vrana/adminer/master/plugins/login-servers.php) for [Adminer](https://www.adminer.org/) with enhancements.<br />
 And inspired by CrazyMax's [login-servers-enhanced]( https://github.com/crazy-max/login-servers-enhanced/)

 ## Features